 Students who wish to suspend their graduate study should apply for a leave of absence.
 A student's application for a leave of absence must be endorsed by the degree program and then approved by the Graduate School.

 Such a leave may be personal or medical.
 In the case of a medical leave the student must present authorization from Student Health Services at the beginning and again at the end of the leave.
 At the end of a leave of absence, a student is reinstated into the Graduate School under the conditions prevailing at the time the leave was granted.
 Being on leave suspends full-time student status and financial support from the university.
-Taking a leave therefore may adversely affect loan deferment, visa status, the right to rent university-owned housing, etc. Most visa types would prevent international students from remaining in the United States while taking a leave of absence; such students should consult the Office for International Students and Scholars as well as their faculty adviser, their program's Director of Graduate Studies, and perhaps a dean.
+Taking a leave therefore may adversely affect loan deferment, visa status, the right to rent university-owned housing, etc. Most visa types would prevent international students from remaining in the United States while taking a leave of absence; such students should consult the Office for International Students and Scholars as well as their faculty adviser, their program's director of graduate studies, and perhaps a dean.

 Prior to taking a leave of absence, students should consider their need for health insurance coverage.
 The continuation of student health insurance and access to Student Health Services depends on such factors as the kind of leave (medical or personal), the length of time the student has already been covered during the current insurance year, and the student's location during the leave.
 Students should consult the Student Health Services website for current policies with regard to leaves of absence; these policies may change annually if insurance carriers change.

-Students wishing to withdraw from their program must give notice in writing by filling out the Graduate School's Withdrawal form.
+Students wishing to withdraw from their program must give notice in writing by filling out the Graduate School's Withdrawal Form.
 This form must include the date when the withdrawal should be considered effective.
 Without such information, there may be serious financial repercussions for the student and/or the university.

 A program may wish to dismiss a student for a number of reasons: willful misrepresentation to gain admission to graduate study, breaches of academic integrity, academic failure, or behavior destructive of the welfare of the academic community.
 Dismissals are recommended by the degree program and are not final until approved by the Graduate School.
-Any student who believes his or her dismissal was undeserved may appeal to the dean of the Graduate School, who may accept or decline the program's recommendation to dismiss the student.
+Any student who believes their dismissal was undeserved may appeal to the dean of the Graduate School, who may accept or decline the program's recommendation to dismiss the student.

 Joint and Dual Degree Programs